csuJC/MHALO/readme.md

 ```
 cd evaluate
 ```
+### Download the images for evaluation

+Because the images are too large, we store them in google drive.
+You can download them from [here](https://drive.google.com/drive/folders/1C9Zdk4zZycJBRDU--Mo48Hk4TZG-Hn8S?usp=drive_link).
+Then put the directory in the `evaluate` directory.

 ### Configure Environment Variables:
 Create a `.env` file in the project root directory and add the following content: